ggoldammer/CLIri-Bot/README.md

 # CLIri-bot
 ## Summary & Goal

-The CLIri is a Command Line Interface (CLI) bot, which is a command based assistant that returns relevant information based on the given command.
+CLIri is a Command Line Interface (CLI) bot, which is a command based assistant that returns relevant information based on the given command.

 This was a Node.js project for the University of Arizona Coding Bootcamp.